lneisenman/nrnpy3win/README.md

 Detailed instructions describing what I did are available [here](https://github.com/lneisenman/nrnpy3win/blob/master/Instructions.rst).

-Although Python3.5 will be released shortly, I don't think it will be possible to replicate this process until there is a way to [use Mingw to build python modules that are compatible with the new version of MS Visual C](http://stevedower.id.au/blog/building-for-python-3-5/).
+Although Python3.5 is now available, I don't think it will be possible to replicate this process until there is a way to [use Mingw to build python modules that are compatible with the new version of MS Visual C](http://stevedower.id.au/blog/building-for-python-3-5/).
 More info [here](http://bugs.python.org/issue4709#msg243625).